Flemington Bridge railway station

-Flemington Bridge railway station is located on the Upfield line in Victoria, Australia.
-It serves the inner-northern Melbourne suburbs of Flemington and North Melbourne, and it opened on 10 April 1885 as Flemington.
-It was renamed Flemington Bridge on 3 December of that year.
+Flemington Bridge railway station is a commuter railway station on the Upfield line, part of the Melbourne railway network.
+It serves the inner-northern suburb of Flemington, in Melbourne, Victoria, Australia.
+It opened on 10 April 1885.
+Initially, the station was called Flemington, and was given its current name on 3 December 1885.

 The station is located on an embankment between the Mount Alexander Road and Racecourse Road rail overpasses.
-The CityLink tollway overpass is located a short distance west of the station.
+An overpass on the CityLink tollway is a short distance west of the station.